noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 <br/>

 Finally, click the `Clone or download` button, then `Open in Desktop` button to create a local code repository on your computer.
+Select `TortoiseGit` for the program to use.
 When prompted for where to create it, select the `account` folder created above.

 ![](https://user-images.githubusercontent.com/3311166/60550164-21d46900-9cf5-11e9-882b-439dea49c8e8.png)